ibericode/mailchimp-for-wordpress/sample-code-snippets/README.md

 ## Notes

 This is not a knowledge base.
-Please see the [knowledge base of the MailChimp for WordPress site](https://www.mc4wp.com/kb/) if you're looking for instructions on how to implement these snippets (and others).
+Please see the [knowledge base of the Mailchimp for WordPress site](https://www.mc4wp.com/kb/) if you're looking for instructions on how to implement these snippets (and others).

 These snippets come with no guarantees.
 Due to the constant evolution of our codebase, it is possible that the behavior of these snippets may change overtime.